d4nt3-fpv/Behringer-XAir-scene-to-channel-list-converter/README.md

 # Behringer-XAir-scene-to-channel-list-converter
-This tool generates channel tabels as docx files out of the .scn files. \n Ever wanted to print out a list with all the channels you have configured on your Behringer X-Air 18 Mixer?
-This tool has got you covered!
+This tool generates channel tabels as docx files out of the .scn files.

+Ever wanted to print out a list with all the channels you have configured on your Behringer X-Air 18 Mixer?
+This tool has you covered!

 ## How to run the tool?
 If you have a windows pc, just download the .exe file under the releases tab.